 From 1999 to 2005, Luetkemeyer was a Missouri State Representative and served as Chairman of the Financial Services Committee and was elected by his colleagues to serve as the House Republican Caucus Chairman.
 After leaving office, Luetkemeyer was appointed by Gov. Matt Blunt to serve as the Director of the Missouri Division of Tourism, where he used his business experience to market the state of Missouri.

 Luetkemeyer is a member of the Knights of Columbus, Eldon Chamber of Commerce, Missouri Farm Bureau, National Rifle Association, and a lifelong member of St. Lawrence Catholic Church.
 Luetkemeyer is a graduate of Lincoln University in Jefferson City, Mo., where he earned a degree with distinction in political science and a minor in business administration.

-Luetkemeyer and Jackie, his wife of 36 years, have three children, Trevor, Brandy and Nikki, and one granddaughter and two grandsons.
+Luetkemeyer and Jackie, his wife of 38 years, have three children, Trevor, Brandy and Nikki, and four grandchildren.